timklapdor/dpi-fisheries/docs/_stories/fish-counters.md

         In order to track numbers of trout in the annual spawn run, we are installing a VAKI Riverwatcher system.
 This will be complemented by a number of Trout Scout video systems.

         The trap on the Thredbo River will also be supplemented with Trout Scout video systems situated in the Jindabyne catchment.
+  - id:  overall # need a unique id for each slide, don't use numbering
+    auto_advance:
+    background_img: vaki-2.jpg #file url
+    background_brightness:  #brightness control 0-1
+    background_blur:  #blur setting - px settings
+    background_gradient: "to bottom, rgba(0,0,0,.45) 0%,rgba(0,0,0,0) 40%,rgba(0,0,0,0) 100%" # add in CSS gradient
+    text_template: "vertical" #location of text
+    text_layer_class: "no-padding vertical-bottom" #styling classes
+    text_type: "question" #choose from list, block, blockquote, question
+    text_div_class: "question bg-dpi-blue-d "
+    text_animation: "fly-in-bottom"
+    text_animation_delay: .5
+    text_animation_duration: 1
+    text_content: |- #type as Markdown
+      The [VAKI Riverwatcher](){: .text-dpi-yellow} is used in widely in Europe, America and Canada to monitor migratory salmonids.

+      The Trout Scout is based on the [“Smolt Spy”](){: .text-dpi-yellow} designed by [FISHBIO](){: .text-dpi-yellow} in America.
+FISHBIO use it mainly to monitor juvenile fish but NSW DPI have designed systems for a range of environments and fish sizes.
   - id: vaki # need a unique id for each slide, don't use numbering
     auto_advance:
     background_carousel: [cat-1.jpg, cat-2.jpg, cat-3.jpg] #file url